 Some materials are generally unique to the C&D waste stream.
 The following list includes a sample of those.

 For more information on various materials and case studies about specific projects visit the C&D program’s publications page.

 Universal and Hazardous Wastes in Construction and Demolition

 Some wastes found in construction and demolition projects may need to be handled differently than the others.
 Universal wastes are common hazardous wastes that are generated by a variety of people and businesses, and are generally not allowed to be disposed of in solid waste landfills.
 They include fluorescent tubes and lamps, mercury containing items such as switches and thermostats, batteries, and some electronic equipment.

-The State Contractor's Licensing Board has developed A Consumer Guide to Asbestos (Adobe PDF 328 KB).
+The State Contractor’s Licensing Board has developed A Consumer Guide to Asbestos (PDF download).

-See DTSC's list of Public and Business Liaisons (Adobe PDF 88KB) to find out who to contact in your area for hazardous waste management information.
+See DTSC’s list of Public and Business Liaisons (PDF download) to find out who to contact in your area for hazardous waste management information.